DSIMB/SWORD2/README.md

 options:
-  -h, --help            show this help message and exit -u UNIPROT_CODE, --uniprot-code UNIPROT_CODE
+  -h, --help            show this help message and exit -u UNIPROT_ID, --uniprot-id UNIPROT_ID
                         AlphaFold Uniprot Accession Id.
-                        The corresponding structure will be downloaded from the AlphaFold database.
+                        The corresponding predicted structure will be downloaded from the AlphaFold database.
-  -p PDB_CODE, --pdb-code PDB_CODE
+  -m MGNIFY_ID, --mgnify-id MGNIFY_ID
+                        MGnify Id.
+                        The corresponding predicted structure will be downloaded from the ESM Metagenomic Atlas database.
+  -p PDB_ID, --pdb-id PDB_ID
                         PDB code.
                         The corresponding structure will be downloaded from the PDB database.
   -i INPUT_FILE, --input-file INPUT_FILE